COVID-19: Frequently Asked Questions & Answers

 What are you doing to ensure cleanliness and safety?

 Our Response Management Team is meeting regularly to expedite solutions to ensure the highest level of safety.
-We are staying in touch with the CDC, Oregon Health Authority and industry partners to ensure we have the latest information to help us make the best decisions.
+We are staying in touch with the CDC, Oregon Health Authority, Oregon Occupational Safety and Health (OSHA) and industry partners to ensure we have the latest information to help us make the best decisions.
 Here are some of the many steps we’re taking to protect our customers, teammates and vendors:

 - Vulnerable Shoppers Hour is from 7AM–8AM on Tuesdays, Fridays and Sundays.
 All other shoppers, please help us protect our most vulnerable by allowing them to shop during this time.